 I don’t want to do anything else but be an OTA.
 What if I don’t get in the first time?

 Because there are usually more applicants than open positions, the program faculty encourages all students to reflect on his or her long term goals when applying.
 As members of the admissions committee, we want to maintain an unbiased review of all applicants but here are some ideas of how to proceed if you aren’t admitted:

-- Continue taking coursework which supports the profession of OTA or work toward an additional degree until the next admission period.
+- Continue taking coursework which supports the profession of OT or work toward an additional degree

-Take steps to improve your skills or update application materials.
-Remember, there are over 3 times as many applicants as there are positions.
-You must set yourself apart from the other applicants by submitting your best application.
-Now is the time to put your best foot forward and help us see why you are choosing this profession.
+- Take steps to improve your skills or update application materials.
+Remember, there are usually 2-3 times as many applicants as there are positions.
+You must set yourself apart from the other applicants.
+Help the committee to see why you are the best applicant for this position!

 Does the A.A.S.
 Occupational Therapy Assistant degree transfer?